fransenglich/pricedatabase/README.md

 To produce this, I worked with two senior leaders in order to understand their needs and produce a result that was useful to them.
 We also requested data from external parties in order to build the price database.

-The project was proprietary to the company, and therefore the data files and hence original repository is not here, albeit the code.
+The project was proprietary to the company, and therefore the data files and hence original repository is not here, albeit the code that was written by me exclusively.